adrian-dobre/BlinkWebUI/README.md

 Logging level was set to INFO level, it won't log request/response information.

+**NOTE**: If there are many people using the demo app at the same time, CloudFront may start blocking requests making the app reply with 401/403 status code.
+In this case, I suggest you host your own private instance of the app, either locally or on your webserver.
+You can also try the docker version of the app here built by [@mcmoe](https://github.com/mcmoe) here: https://github.com/mcmoe/blinkwebapp

 #### Features
 - view the list of recordings
 - bulk download recordings